Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 13 November 2025 22.30.19 UTC
+- WIB: Kamis, 13 November 2025 23.35.29 UTC
-- WITA: Kamis, 13 November 2025 23.30.19 UTC
+- WITA: Jumat, 14 November 2025 00.35.29 UTC
-- WIT: Jumat, 14 November 2025 00.30.19 UTC
+- WIT: Jumat, 14 November 2025 01.35.29 UTC

 Kutipan Inspiratif:
-"It's not the size of the dog in the fight, but the size of the fight in the dog."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: motivational
+Kategori: nature